Aurumaker72/MupenToolkit/README.md

   - Saving modified m64
   - Multicontroller support

-## Disclaimer
-This app has animations, transitions, fading and various other redundant graphics.
-If you don't like that, you're in the wrong place.

 ## Technical Notes
 If I did something the way I did, there is a good reason.